 Please comment underneath or let us know your thoughts, ideas or if you know of anyone who’s planning to recycle these.

 We think shifting the solar industry approach from one-off selling game to a renting packaged solution is the way forward.
 It’s already happening across many other industries – Ikea is set to start leasing furniture.
-Similar change has been observed in other industries too.
+A similar change has been observed in other industries too.

 It is becoming increasingly common for businesses to rent rather than own electronic devices such as printers.
-It provides them with flexibility to keep up with fast changing technology and easily swap to newer technology without having to worry about how to get rid off hundreds of old machines.
+It provides them with the flexibility to keep up with fast-changing technology and easily swap to newer technology without having to worry about how to get rid off hundreds of old machines.